 recognizing

-a) that Resolution 645 (WRC-2000) invites ITU-R to conduct studies for development of a Resolution concerning the technical and operational bases for global cross-border circulation of radiocommunication equipment in emergency and disaster relief situations;
+a) that Resolution 646 (REV.WRC-15) resolves to encourage administrations to facilitate cross-border circulation of radiocommunication equipment intended for use in emergency and disaster relief situations through mutual cooperation and consultation without hindering national legislation, and resolves to encourage administrations to use harmonized frequency ranges for PPDR to the maximum extend possible as described in the resolves of Resolution 646 (REV. WRC-15).

 b) that the World Customs Organization (WCO) has developed two international agreements which are applicable to radiocommunication equipment intended for disaster relief operations: